Advanced options for a harness

 Generates portlet-compliant HTML that a portal server can display.
 Portlet-compliant HTML meets the requirements of Java Specification Request 168, which defines the portlet standard.

-You can send portlet-compliant harness form to an external portal server through Service Portlet rules and displayed in a portlet window.
-A harness is considered portlet-compliant only when its sections are also portlet-compliant.
+You can send a portlet-compliant harness form to an external portal server through Service Portlet rules and display it in a portlet window.
+A harness is portlet-compliant only when its sections are also portlet-compliant.

 The rule type Service Portlet is deprecated.
 Use Pega Web Mashup instead.

 Indicates that the application can localize the text in this harness.
-If your application contains a translated ruleset for a user's locale, at run time, the harness displays the text in the relevant language.
+At run time, if your application contains a translated ruleset for a user locale, the harness displays the text in the relevant language.

 This check box is

-available only when Generate For is set to
+available only when you set Generate For to